 Q. What AWS-native options do I have to transfer data into my file system?

-AWS DataSync is an online data transfer service that makes it faster and simpler to move data between on-premises storage and Amazon EFS.
-DataSync uses a purpose-built protocol to accelerate and secure transfer over the internet or AWS Direct Connect, at speeds up to 10 times faster than open-source tools.
+DataSync is an online data transfer service that makes it faster and simpler to move data between on-premises storage and Amazon EFS.
+DataSync uses a purpose-built protocol to accelerate and secure transfer over the internet or Direct Connect, at speeds up to 10 times faster than open-source tools.
 Using DataSync, you can perform one-time data migrations, transfer on-premises data for timely in-cloud analysis, and automate replication to AWS for data protection and recovery.